Geography of France: Environment

 The region that now comprises France consisted of open grassland during the Pleistocene Ice Age.
 France gradually became forested as the glaciers retreated starting in 10,000 BC, but clearing of these primeval forests began in Neolithic times.
 These forests were still fairly extensive until the medieval era.

 In prehistoric times, France was home to large predatory animals such as wolves and brown bears, as well as herbivores such as elk.
 The larger fauna have disappeared outside the Pyrenees Mountains where bears live as a protected species.
 Smaller animals include martens, wild pigs, foxes, weasels, bats, rodents, rabbits, and assorted birds.

 By the 15th century, France had largely been denuded of its forests and was forced to rely on Scandinavia and their North American colonies for lumber.
 Significant remaining forested areas are in the Gascony region and north in the Alsace-Ardennes area.
 The Ardennes Forest was the scene of extensive fighting in both world wars.

-The north central part of this region is dominated by the Paris Basin, which consists of a layered sequence of sedimentary rocks.
+The northcentral part of the region is dominated by the Paris Basin, which consists of a layered sequence of sedimentary rocks.
 Fertile soils over much of the area make good agricultural land.
-The Normandy coast to the northwest is characterized by high, chalk cliffs, while the Brittany coast (the peninsula to the west) is highly indented where deep valleys were drowned by the sea, and the Biscay coast to the southwest is marked by flat, sandy beaches.
+The Normandy coast to the northwest is characterized by high, chalk cliffs, while the Brittany coast (the peninsula to the west) is highly indented in places that deep valleys were drowned by the sea, and the Biscay coast to the southwest is marked by flat, sandy beaches.

-A recent global remote sensing analysis suggested that there were 1,433 km² of tidal flats in France, making it the 23rd ranked country in terms of tidal flat area.
+A recent global remote sensing analysis suggested that there were 1,433 km2 of tidal flats in France, making it the 23rd ranked country in terms of tidal flat area.

 Political geography

 Internal divisions

 France has several levels of internal divisions.
-The first-level administrative division of Integral France is regions.
-Besides this the French Republic has sovereignty over several other territories, with various administrative levels.
+The first-level administrative division of Metropolitan France is regions.
+Also the French Republic has sovereignty over several other territories, with various administrative levels.